 There’s nothing like a good book… either to get a dose of inspiration or to snuggle up with (and your favourite cuppa to go with it, obvs!).
-Here are some books by some kick-ass females that are some of our favourites at AQ HQ or have been recommended by some of you in the AQ community*.
+Here are some cracking adventure reads by some kick-ass females that are some of our favourites at AQ HQ or have been recommended by some of you in the AQ community*.
 We’re sure there’s a LOAD more amazing reads out there so if you think there’s something missing, then give us a holler at email@example.com

 *In no particular order and blurb taken from reviews, Amazon and Good Reads.